INDITEK-eco-evo-Model/INDITEK-2.0/README.md

 **Modifying Priors**

-You can also adjust the prior distributions of the parameters (Kmax, Kmin, spec_max, spec_min, Q10),  including tolerance bounds (proposal outside these bounds are rejected) `ran_bound` and the range of the initial windoe of the parameters `ran_initial`, as well as the mean `mu` and the standard deviation `sigma`.
+You can also adjust the prior distributions of the parameters (Kmax, Kmin, spec_max, spec_min, Q10),  including tolerance bounds (proposal outside these bounds are rejected) `ran_bound` and the range of the initial window of the parameters `ran_initial`, as well as the mean `mu` and the standard deviation `sigma` of parameters distributions.
 These priors are inferred from existing literature.

 ## Model Architecture and Workflow